muyangren907/flask_tg/readthedocs/concepts/updates.rst

 Registering events is a way of saying "this method is an event handler".
-You can use `telethon.events.is_handler` to check if any method is a handler.
+You can use `wuyusile.events.is_handler` to check if any method is a handler.
 You can think of them as a different approach to Flask's blueprints.

 It's important to note that this does **not** add the handler to any client!